nazim9290/travel-bd/README.md

 In the project directory, you can run:

 ### `whay use this`
--you make your travel budget.
+- you make your travel budget.
--Find most beatiful place in bangladesh.
+- Find most beatiful place in bangladesh.
--get avilabe hotel and eating place.
+- get avilabe hotel and eating place.